An Empirical Bayes Approach for Estimating Skill Models for Professional Darts Players: The Bivariate-Normal Skill Model (Stage 2)

 Regardless of how we interpret $\bmu$, a simple model such as (\ref{eq:DM2}) will not be sufficiently rich for modeling the skills of professional darts players.
-This is because these players tend to focus on (and practice throwing at) specific parts of the darts board, e.g. T20, T19, DB, etc. This means that a player's skill level, as determined by his $\bSigma$ (and bias $\btheta$), is likely to be a function of $\bvartheta$.
-Indeed this is what we observe in the data.
-For example, the Dutch player Michael van Gerwen was successful 45.3\% of the time when targeting T20 but only 30.2\% of the time when targeting T17.
-This difference is statistically significant\footnote{Moreover the approximate 99.9\% confidence intervals (CIs) ($\hat{p} \pm 2.578 \sqrt{\hat{p} (1-\hat{p} )/n}$) for Van Gerwen's success percentages when targeting T20 and T17 do not overlap.
-Nor is this an outlier case.
-Taken together, the 16 players are successful 41.2\% of the time when targeting T20 but only 33.5\% of the time when targeting T17.
-Again, approx. 99.9\% CIs for these proportions do not overlap.} and, more importantly, {\em practically significant}.
+This is because these players tend to focus on (and practice throwing at) specific parts of the darts board, e.g. T20, T19, DB, etc. This means that a player's skill level, as determined by his $\bSigma$, is likely to be a function of $\bmu$.
+Indeed as we discussed in Section \ref{sec:Data}, this is what we observe in the data.
+To give another example, the Dutch player Michael van Gerwen was successful 45.3\% of the time when targeting T20 but only 30.2\% of the time when targeting T17.
+This difference is statistically significant\footnote{Moreover the approximate 99.9\% confidence intervals (CIs) ($\hat{p} \pm 2.578 \sqrt{\hat{p} (1-\hat{p} )/n}$) for Van Gerwen's success percentages when targeting T20 and T17 do not overlap.} and, more importantly, {\em practically significant}.
 To see this we ran the following simple experiment.
 (We omit some of the less relevant details.)
-We assumed both players have no bias so their skill levels are determined by $\bSigma$.
-We assumed player A's skill level was constant throughout the board and such that, when aiming at any treble region, had a success rate of $(45.3+ 30.2)/2 = 42.75\%$.
+We assumed two players have no bias so their skill levels are determined entirely by $\bSigma$.
+We assumed player A's skill level was constant throughout the board and such that, when aiming at any treble region, had a success rate of $(45.3+ 30.2)/2 = 37.75\%$.
 Player B's skill level was identical to A's throughout the board except on T20 and T17 where his success rates were $45.3\%$ and $30.2\%$, respectively.
 Both players were therefore equally skillful when {\em averaged} across the entire board and identical on all target areas except T17 and T20.
 Over the course of a best-of-35 leg dart match, we found that player B would win approximately\footnote{The precise number depends on which player starts the first leg.} 70\% of the time.
-This is because T20 is far more important than T17 and so even if both players are equally skillful on average, the skill level on T20 is much more important than the skill level on T17.
+This is because T20 is far more important than T17 and so even if both players are equally skillful on average, the skill level on T20 is much more crucial than that on T17.
 Hence, assuming the same skill model throughout the board can result in a drastic underestimation of a player's skill level and should be avoided.
 Finally, van Gerwen is in no way exceptional.
 As mentioned in Section \ref{sec:Data}, on average the players are significantly more skillful at targeting T20 and T19 than T18 or T17.
+In Section \ref{sec:ScoringRules} we provide formal justification via the use of proper scoring rules for our rejection of the simple skill model in (\ref{eq:DM2}).